pablorodriguez/minesweeper-api/README.md

 Deployed on Heroku
 url: https://minesweeper-api-mdz.herokuapp.com
-There you can get the list of game created with some basic information
+There you can get the list of game created with some basic information, IMPORTANT !!!
+IT SHOW WHERETHE MINES ARE